 Narcissistic abuse is a term many clients use to describe the distress they are experiencing in their relationship.
-While it uncommon the person who has caused harm has received an official diagnosis of narcissistic personality disorder, maybe you have concluded based on your own research that this description seemed to fit best to describe your experience.
-The good news is, we can effectively and ethically address harmful behaviors and the negative impact without having to diagnose another person.
+Maybe based on your own research this description seems to fit when trying to describe your experience.
+The good news is, we can effectively and ethically address harmful patterns without having to diagnose another person.

 Relational trauma is psychological harm caused by a relationship that doesn't offer the safety, stability, love, respect, validation, attention, support, and/or caregiving that someone needs and includes but is not limited to narcissistic abuse.
 Trauma within relationships can be violating on a number of levels including physical, sexual, emotional, psychological, financial, and spiritual.